Third Lee Hsien Loong Cabinet: As of 1 May 2014

 Changes to the Cabinet and other appointments were announced by Prime Minister Lee Hsien Loong on 29 April 2014.
 With effect from 1 May, Tan Chuan-Jin and Lawrence Wong were promoted to full ministers of the Ministry of Manpower and Ministry of Culture, Community and Youth respectively.
 Tan relinquished his appointment as Senior Minister of State in the Ministry of National Development.

-Changes to the Ministers of State and Parliamentary Secretaries were also made with effect from 1 May 2014.
-Sam Tan relinquished his appointment in the Ministry of Foreign Affairs upon being promoted to Minister of State for the Prime Minister's Office and for the Ministry of Culture, Community and Youth.
-Dr. Lam Pin Min was appointed Minister of State for Health with effect from 1 August, while Low Yen Ling was appointed Parliamentary Secretary for the Ministry of Culture, Community and Youth in addition to her current portfolio in the Ministry of Social and Family Development from 1 May.